dhthwy/r/README.md

 Since quick usually means trash food, one has to slave over the stove for hours to not eat poison since the grocery stores seem to stock mostly poison-infused food.
 Wtf.

 If you're elderly and too disabled to cook for yourself, you're kinda screwed.

+It's the American way though.
+Americans are fucking stupid.
 "

 ---